Animal Control Regulations

 - If the Animal Control department finds that an animal has been abandoned, the animal may be impounded.
 If the animal has been abandoned in a house or within a fenced area, the Animal Control department will make a reasonable effort to locate the owner or manager of the property.
 If the property owner isn't the animal's Custodian, the Animal Control department will secure permission to remove the animal.
 If the property owner is the Custodian of the animal and cannot be reached, the Animal Control department will secure an appropriate warrant to seize the animal.

-- An animal seized pursuant to this section shall be impounded for a period of one hundred and twenth (120) hours.
-If the Custodian contacts the Animal Control department to reclaim the animal, an explanation for the animal's abandonement must be provided to the satisfaction of an Animal Control department supervisor before the animal is released to the Custodian and the release must also be in accordance with Chapter 3 Article 7 of the Big Spring Code of Ordinances.
-If the animal is unclaimed the dispostion shall be as provided in Chapter 3 Article 7 of the Big Spring Code of Ordinances.
+- An animal seized pursuant to this section shall be impounded for a period of 120 hours.
+If the Custodian contacts the Animal Control department to reclaim the animal, an explanation for the animal's abandonment must be provided to the satisfaction of an Animal Control department supervisor before the animal is released to the Custodian and the release must also be in accordance with Chapter 3 Article 7 of the Big Spring Code of Ordinances.
+If the animal is unclaimed the disposition shall be as provided in Chapter 3 Article 7 of the Big Spring Code of Ordinances.